-The war and migration to Israel decimated Dutch Jewry.
+World War II and the post-war migration to Israel decimated Dutch Jewry.
 The few remaining Jewish women adopted patterns that ranged from fundamental adaptation to general Dutch society to total integration with it.
 The number of mixed marriages increased, continuing a trend that was already emerging before the war.
 Being a Jew and Jewishness took on a wide variety of forms; an apparently assimilated life-style does not have to mean the end of Jewish identity.
 This is partly because the Holocaust plays such a defining role.
-Nobody can avoid the shocking statistics and in many cases this has led to great moral awareness.
+Nobody can avoid the shocking statistics, which in many cases led to great moral awareness.
 Jewish involvement in the social movements that arose in the late 1960s was strikingly high.

-In the later phase of the second wave of feminism successful women in politics explicitly stressed their Jewish background and the additional meaning this had acquired as a result of the Holocaust, which has proved an enduring source of inspiration.
-It lies concealed at the heart of the work of Jewish women writers like Andreas Burnier (b.
-1931) or, more openly, in the work of others such as Judith Herzberg, who linked the theme to her enthusiasm for Zionism.
+In the later phase of the second wave of feminism, successful women in politics explicitly stressed their Jewish background and the additional meaning this had acquired as a result of the Holocaust, which proved an enduring source of inspiration.
+It lies concealed at the heart of the work of Jewish women writers like Andreas Burnier (1931-2002) or, more openly, in the work of others such as Judith Herzberg, who linked the theme to her enthusiasm for Zionism.

 Jewish women have also revived an old pattern in social work and the public sphere.
 They are again visible on the committees and in the everyday work of Jewish and non-Jewish institutions.
 Even more interesting is the fact, revealed by demographic research, that Jewish women continue to exhibit a divergent pattern from other Dutch women: a greater proportion are engaged in paid work, on average they have higher status professions, and more of them hold a university degree.
 Their average educational attainments are only slightly lower than those of Jewish men.
 Jewish women also marry later than their non-Jewish compatriots.